Odyseus/CinnamonTools/docs/_sources/includes/01-usage.rst.txt

 - ``-r`` or ``--restart-cinnamon``: Restart Cinnamon's shell after finishing the xlets building process.

+.. _how-to-build-themes-reference:

 **app.py build_themes** command
 -------------------------------

 This command is used to build all the themes.
+Just like xlets, the themes found in Cinnamon Tools' repository aren't directly usable, they need to be *built*.
+The themes building process is interactive.
+The build process will ask for Cinnamon version, Cinnamon's theme default font size/family and GTK+ 3 version.

 Options
 ^^^^^^^

 - ``-t <name>`` or ``--theme-name=<name>``: To be able to build the themes, it is necessary to specify a theme name.
-This theme name is then used to generate the full theme name (<theme_name>-<theme_variant>).
+This theme name is then used to generate the full theme name (theme_name-theme_variant).
 To avoid passing this command line option every time one builds themes, a file named **theme_name** can be created at the root of the repository whose only content should be the desired theme name.
 This command line option has precedence over the **theme_name** file.
 Which means that if this option is used, the theme name found in an existent **theme_name** file will be ignored.

 - ``-o <dir>`` or ``--output=<dir>``: The output directory that will be used to save the built themes.
 If not specified, the default storage location will be used.
 See :ref:`build command --output <build-command-option-ooutput-reference>` option notes for more details.